-The process employed at the Elmhurst WWTP are designed to remove grit, provide primary treatment, extended aeration, final clarification, and disinfection of the wastewater.
+The process employed at the Elmhurst Wastewater Reclamation Facility (WRF) are designed to remove grit, provide primary treatment, extended aeration, final clarification, and disinfection of the wastewater.
 This treatment is accomplished by the movement of the sewage through a series of treatment tanks.
 The wastewater treatment process involves:

-General Information The Elmhurst Wastewater Treatment Plant (WWTP) has the capacity to fully treat 20 million gallons of wastewater per day (mgd) and can give primary treatment to an additional 40 mgd of wastewater, if necessary, during excess flow conditions.
+The Elmhurst WRF has the capacity to fully treat 20 million gallons of wastewater per day (mgd) and can give primary treatment to an additional 40 mgd of wastewater, if necessary, during excess flow conditions.